toshi67026/sysid/README.md

 # sysid
-Final assignment for `System Identification and Estimation`
+Final assignment for lecture(System Identification and Estimation)